Natdog225/atlas-printf/README.md

 ## Overview

-The `_printf` function is a custom implementation of the C standard library function `printf`.
-It allows you to print formatted output to the standard output stream (stdout).
-This project is part of a C programming course and aims to demonstrate an understanding of variadic functions and formatted output.
+A customized version of the C standard library function `printf` is called _printf.
+Formatted output can be printed to the standard output stream (stdout).
+The goal of this project, which is a component of a C programming course, is to show that you understand formatted output and variadic functions.

 ## Requirements